-The British also wanted to use the expedition to test many of their newest inventions.
+In addition, the expedition also served as a showcase for several of Britain’s newest technologies.
 If the propellors needed fixing they would use the new invention of the diving suit to go down and break the ice with a stick.
 They also brought canned food onto ships, in order to cut down on contractions of scurvy, a disease brought about by lack of Vitamin C in a diet, a very common plight for sailors.
 In order to preserve the crew’s mental health, books, sports equipment and even costumes for theatre productions were brought aboard.
+A total of 129 officers and sailors were chosen, many of them experienced seamen who believed they were embarking on a voyage that would secure their place in history.

-Everything seemed well enough and the mission set sail from Greenhithe in Kent on May 19th, 1845 with 134 men between the two ships.
 Around a month into the expedition, they stopped in Greenland, to gather more supplies, send letters home from the crew and send 5 men back who had contracted illnesses.
 In late July of 1845, two whaling ships spotted the Erebus and Terror entering Baffin Bay.
-This was the last time the crew was officially seen alive.
+This was the final confirmed sighting of the expedition.

 H.M.S.hips Erebus and Terror Wintered in the Ice in Lat.
 70°5’N Long.
 98°23’W Having wintered in 1846-7 [sic] at Beechey Island in Lat 74°43’28’’N Long 91°39’15’’W